isu-vdl-ngs/Brachyspira_hyodysenteriae/README.md

   --override
 ```

-#💡 Notes:
+#💡 Note:
-Protein sequences were derived from the pan_genome_reference.fa file output by Panaroo.
+- Protein sequences were derived from the pan_genome_reference.fa file output by Panaroo.
-Prior to annotation, nucleotide sequences were translated into protein sequences while preserving gene IDs using a custom Biopython script (not included here).
+- Prior to annotation, nucleotide sequences were translated into protein sequences while preserving gene IDs using a custom Biopython script (not included here).
-Functional annotation was performed using the COG (Clusters of Orthologous Groups) database.
+- Functional annotation was performed using the COG (Clusters of Orthologous Groups) database.
-EggNOG database files were downloaded and stored locally.
+- EggNOG database files were downloaded and stored locally.

 🧪 ABRicate (Detection of AMR and Virulence Genes)
-ABRicate v1.0.1 was used to screen Brachyspira hyodysenteriae genomes for antimicrobial resistance (AMR) and virulence genes.
+<br />ABRicate v1.0.1 was used to screen Brachyspira hyodysenteriae genomes for antimicrobial resistance (AMR) and virulence genes.

 🔍 AMR Gene Detection:
-Genomes were screened against multiple public databases including:
+<br />Genomes were screened against multiple public databases including:
--ResFinder
+- ResFinder
--CARD
+- CARD
--MEGARes
+- MEGARes
--ARG-ANNOT
+- ARG-ANNOT
--NCBI
+- NCBI

 Thresholds applied:
---mincov 80 (minimum coverage ≥80%)
+<br />--mincov 80 (minimum coverage ≥80%)
---minid 80 (minimum identity ≥80%)
+<br />--minid 80 (minimum identity ≥80%)

 Commands:
 ```